Semidefinite programming relaxations for quantum correlations: Quantum communication

 where $N$ is the number of outcomes for Alice and $d$ is the dimension of system $B$.
 If the solution has $t>0$, there is no classical teleportation model.
 By relaxing the set of separable operators to a semidefinite constraint, for example PPT, the above becomes an SDP criterion for classicality of teleportation.
 A resource theory for this type of teleportation, where SDPs again are relevant, was developed in \citet{Lipka2020}.
+In \citet{Supic2019} it was shown how one can estimate entanglement measures by SDP analysis of the data generated in teleportation experiments.

 Ideal teleportation can be seen as simulating a noiseless quantum channel using entanglement and classical communication.
 In \citet{Holdsworth2023}, SDP methods are developed for bounding various forms of simulation errors for how well the teleportation channel approximates the noiseless quantum channel.
-A key component for this analysis is to use SDP relaxations of the set of one-way LOCC channels, i.e.~relaxations of procedures where Alice measures locally and sends her outcome to Bob who then performs a local channel.
+A key component for this analysis is to use SDP relaxations of the set of one-way LOCC channels, i.e.,~relaxations of procedures where Alice measures locally and sends her outcome to Bob who then performs a local channel.
 To this end, as in Fig.~\ref{FigSuperChannel}, we view the actions of Alice and Bob as a single bipartite channel $\Lambda_{AB\rightarrow A'B'}$.
-If this bipartite channel preserves PPT states, which is an SDP condition on the level of the Choi matrix associated to the channel \cite{Rains1999, Rains2001}, it is also one-way LOCC.
-Alternatively, it is possible to relax one-way LOCC by imposing that $\Lambda_{AB\rightarrow A'B'}$ is $k$-extendible \cite{Kaur2019, Kaur2021}\footnote{An alternative definition of $k$-extendible channels and their relevance to SDP appears in \citet{Berta2022}.}.
+If this bipartite channel preserves PPT states, which is an SDP condition on the level of the Choi matrix associated with the channel \cite{Rains1999, Rains2001}, it is also a one-way LOCC channel.
+Alternatively, it is possible to relax one-way LOCC channels by imposing that $\Lambda_{AB\rightarrow A'B'}$ is $k$-extendible\footnote{An alternative definition of $k$-extendible channels and their relevance to SDP appears in \citet{Berta2022}.} \cite{Kaur2019, Kaur2021}.
 This concept is analogous to the constraints appearing in the DPS hierarchy.
 It means that one can associate another channel, $\mathcal{N}_{AB_1\ldots B_k\rightarrow A'B'_1\ldots B'_k}$, which is invariant under permutations of Bob's inputs and outputs, and such that if all but one of Bob's systems are discarded $\Lambda_{AB\rightarrow A'B'}$ is recovered.
 These two relaxations can be combined into a single SDP relaxation of one-way LOCC.
 The former type of relaxation has also been used to address simulation errors when both Alice and Bob want to teleport states to each other \cite{Siddiqui2022}.